jenil/doction/README.md

 Document your design system easily

-## Try it out

-Head to https://jenil.github.io/doction/?storage=local and click "Edit" on the top bar.
+Try it out, head to [the demo](https://jenil.github.io/doction/?storage=local) and click "Edit" on the top bar.

 ## Run locally